 Abstracts and registration

-TODO - Posters and non-presenting attendees can sign up until
+- Posters and non-presenting attendees can sign up until May 1 (subject to availability)

 - It is possible to bring a companion and/or children.
 Please specify this in the “additional information” field of the form.
 The price will be published later, and will need to be paid directly to the hotel.